SearchingSteve/Sem1-QAP4/README.md

    A Python script designed to create an invoice for the One Stop Insurance Company.
 The script takes various inputs, calculates values (such as totals and taxes), and outputs a well-formatted invoice receipt.
 This demonstrates knowledge of Python, including user input, data processing, and output formatting.

 2. **GitHub Repository**
-   This repository will house all the files related to QAP 4 (excluding the ERD).
+   This repository will house all the files related to QAP 4.
 It allows for easy access to the code for grading, review, or cloning.
 GitHub serves as the version control system, demonstrating the use of branches, commits, and repository management.

 3. **ERD (Entity-Relationship Diagram)**
-   An ERD representing a motel’s information system, showing how different components interact.
-This diagram illustrates the relationships between entities like guests, rooms, and bookings.
+   The Entity-Relationship Diagram (ERD) for the motel’s information system is provided as an Excel file for easy viewing and editing.
+You can find it here: [ERD.xlsx](./Part3-ERD/ERD.xlsx).
+This diagram illustrates the relationships between entities such as guests, rooms, and bookings.
-   *Note: The ERD is not provided within this repository.*

 4. **Java Program**
    A Java application that models a motel customer as an object, demonstrating object-oriented programming concepts.
 The program includes methods that perform operations on the customer data and outputs key information about their stay using template literals.